Swap Linked List Nodes in Pairs

 Critical ideas to think!

 • A dummy node is often used in linked list questions to avoid a special case at the beginning of the list.
-How can we apply the dummy node idea in this problem?
+How can we apply the dummy node idea to this problem?

-• How can we use the double-pointer (pointer to pointer) to solve this problem, so we do not need to update the head pointer during swap separately?
+• How can we use the double-pointer (pointer to pointer) to solve this problem, so we do not need to update the head pointer separately during the swap?

-• This problem is a special case of "reverse every k node of a linked list" with k = 2.
-Think!
+• This problem is a special case of "reverse every k nodes of a linked list" with k = 2.
+Think about it!

 • How can we modify the above iterative solutions to solve this problem using two pointers: "prev" and "curr"?

-• Can we think to solve the recursive solution of changing links by recursively doing pair-wise swapping of the remaining list of size n-2 and then swapping the links of the first two nodes?
+• Can we think of solving the recursive solution by recursively performing pair-wise swapping of the remaining list of size n-2 and then swapping the links of the first two nodes?

 Suggested coding questions to practice